 A further area of interest is the immune response in patients with defects in the PI3K signaling pathway.
 One large group of patients with defects in this pathway have mutations in the phosphatase PTEN.
 Due to heterozygous mutations in the PTEN gene patients develop the PTEN hamartoma tumor syndrome which includes Bannayan Riley Ruvalcaba syndrome and Cowden's syndrome.
 We investigate the functional consequences of PTEN deficiency for the development of the mucosa-associated lymphoid tissue, B and T cell responses.

-Chen Y-H. et al, (2021), Journal of Allergy and Clinical Immunology
+Aschenbrenner D. et al, (2022), Journal of Clinical Immunology

 Human MD2 deficiency-an inborn error of immunity with pleiotropic features.

 Li Y. et al, (2022), The Journal of allergy and clinical immunology